hsinyenwu/SeqAlign2/README.md

 For target sequence, use GTTATCGCGTCTTGTCGAAC.
 For example DNA sequences, find them in the test.zip folder.
 WIth the default setting, the output should be identical to the SeqInfo.pdf and SeqInfo.R files in this repository.
+Part of the output looks like:
 ![alt text](https://github.com/hsinyenwu/SeqAlign2/blob/master/partial_output.png "output")
+You can see the target sequence and the mutations in the middle of the plot.

 ## References:
 Bodenhofer U, Bonatesta E, Horejs-Kainrath C and Hochreiter S (2015). “msa: an R package for multiple sequence alignment.”
 Bioinformatics, 31(24), pp. 3997–3999.